Laura Solomon

 Laura Jane Solomon (28 June 1974 – 18 February 2019) was a New Zealand novelist, playwright and poet.
 She emerged as part of a new wave of young New Zealand writers in the 1990s anthologised in Mark Pirie's New Zealand Writing: The NeXt Wave (1998).
 Her first two novels were published around this time, while Solomon was in her early 20s, and she subsequently moved abroad to London where she wrote further works and trained as an IT professional.
 In 2007 she returned to New Zealand due to ongoing health problems, but continued to write and publish prolifically until her death.
 Solomon is best-known as a novelist, but her poetry and short stories have also been widely published and short-listed for awards and prizes.

 Early life and career

 Solomon was born in Auckland on 28 June 1974.
-Her mother was a special needs teacher and her father was an electrical engineer.
+Her mother was a special education teacher and her father was an electrical engineer.
 She grew up in various parts of New Zealand, including Raetihi and Nelson.
 She graduated from Nayland College, Nelson, in 1991.
 She began writing novels as a 13-year-old.

 Solomon attended the University of Otago in Dunedin where she graduated with a Bachelor of Arts degree in 1995 and wrote her first novel Black Light.
 In 1996 she moved to Wellington to complete an honours degree in English at Victoria University of Wellington.
 In Wellington she wrote her second novel Nothing Lasting and the play Dummy Bride, which was produced at the Wellington Fringe Festival in 1996.
 At the age of 21, Solomon's first two novels — Black Light (1996) and Nothing Lasting (1997) — were accepted by Auckland publisher Tandem Press.